evidentlyai/evidently/README.md

 conda install -c conda-forge evidently
 ```

 Unfortunately, building reports inside a Jupyter notebook using ```jupyter nbextension``` is not yet possible for Windows.
 The reason is Windows requires administrator privileges to create symlink.
-You can still display reports and testsuits inside a Jupyter notebook by explicitly adding the argument ```inline``` when calling it: ```report.show(mode='inline')```.
+You can still display reports and testsuites inside a Jupyter notebook by explicitly adding the argument ```inline``` when calling it: ```report.show(mode='inline')```.
 And you can generate the HTML to view externally as well.

 # :arrow_forward: Getting started
 > **Note**